 What is not changing?

 The new mandatory duty to prevent harassment in the workplace only applies to sexual harassment.
-It does not apply to harassment based on other protected characteristics such as sexual orientation or religion or belief, nor to harassment which is related to sex but is not conduct of a sexual nature.
+It does not apply to harassment based on protected characteristics such as sexual orientation or religion or belief, nor to harassment which is related to sex but is not conduct of a sexual nature.

 EHRC guidance